-• 600.01 General Purpose
+- 600.01 General Purpose - 600.02 Services and Functions

 The Undergraduate Admissions Office seeks to recruit and enroll an academically strong and diverse student body.
-The olt looffice also engages in activities that provide various constituencies within the campus community important information relating to new students.
+The office also engages in activities that provide various constituencies within the campus community important information relating to new students.